Blisto91/dxvk-wiki/Configuration.md

 #
 # Uses storage buffers to implement raw and structured buffer
 # views.
 Enabled by default on hardware which has a storage
-# buffer offset alignment requirement of 4 Bytes.
+# buffer offset alignment requirement of 4 Bytes (e.g. AMD).
 #
 # Supported values:
 # - Auto: Don't change the default